 We can say that our caterpillar friend also has a Netflix account.

 Now let’s imagine that our fun-loving caterpillar friend is faced with a choice: he can either build a cocoon, or he can spend all day, every day, watching Netflix.

-Now let’s also imagine that the caterpillar doesn’t know quite as much as we do about the nature of caterpillars.
+Now let’s also imagine that this particular caterpillar doesn’t know quite as much as we know about the nature of caterpillars.

-In the meantime, watching Netflix all day, every day is easy, and comfortable, and way better, it seems, than getting off the caterpillar couch and going through the weird, thankless work of building a cocoon.
+So, he bails.
+Instead, he watches Netflix all day.
+Every day is easy, and comfortable, and way better, it seems, than getting off the caterpillar couch and going through the weird, thankless work of building a cocoon.

-So, very reasonably, the caterpillar starts binging one show after another - chain-smoking entire seasons for weeks and months at a time, with no end in sight.
+So, very reasonably, the caterpillar starts to binge one show after another - chain-smoking entire seasons for weeks and months at a time, with no end in sight.

 “Anxiety,” by some definitions, is directed toward an object.